2ae487be22/Meta-analysis-simulation-supplementary-code/README.md

 there are likely sections which are redundant, inefficient, and with confusing variable names or comments.

-There are two sets of R files.
-The first set were submitted to a supercomputing cluster to generate the data.
-The second set of files (with Analysis in title) analysed these results and collected them into a single document for all MD results and one for all LOR results.
+There are multiple sets of R files.
+The first set (NS or LS as first characters) were submitted to a supercomputing cluster to generate the data.
+The second set of files (with Analysis in title) generated variables for analysis from these data and collected them into a single document for all MD results and one for all LOR results.
+Copies of these documents are also included as csv files for those who don't wish to rerun the simulation but want to use the results.
+The data included in the csvs was examined in multiple ways, but the figures in the article (along with several others) can be generated using the csvs with the files which have SimpleDiagrams in the title.
+Finally the looped diagrams from the supplementary material can be generated using the files which have LoopDiagram in the title and the csvs.

-Small alterations have been made to aid comprehension, but the results should be exactly the same as we found.
+Small alterations to the code have been made to aid comprehension, but the results should be exactly the same as we found.

 There are several sections of code that I have copied from various sources, including